caberson/picasa-uploader/README.md

 * You may want to create the ccPicasaUploaderConfig.json file and fill it with your information.
 I place my user email and password in it.
 Please see the template file, ccPicasaUploaderConfig.json.tmpl.
+* (As of 10/13/2014) The ZendGData download was missing the 'library/Zend/Xml' folder.
+One can get this missing folder from the Zend Framework 1.12.9 Minimal install.
+* (As of 10/13/2014) The PHP JPEG metadata toolkit is a fairly old library.
+  When I tested this script, I had to make a change to the following two files in the downloaded library:
+  - Photoshop_IRB.php
+  - EXIF.php
+  The thing I did was to delete the opening PHP script opening tag '<?PHP', retype it in and save the file.

 Usage
 ===============